 The pair will highlight key takeaways on the methodology and project management processes that successfully delivered an extremely complex information management system including Combat System sensors as part of the Halifax Class Frigate modernization project, on time and on budget.

-Ms. Leafloor will be discussing the procurement approach to the common Hospital Information System The Ottawa Hospital and Partners purchased in 2017.
-She’ll sharing insight into change management and governance gained from the first 6 months of the planned 20 month implementation.
+Dr. Geiger will be discussing the procurement approach to the common Hospital Information System the Ottawa Hospital and Partners purchased in 2017.
+He will be sharing insight into change management and governance gained from the first 6 months of the planned 20-month implementation.

 Rounding out the day will be a plenary discussion, featuring key insights and summaries of each project, between MBCPL participants and presenters followed by closing remarks from Telfer’s Dean, Mr. François Julien.
 The end of the evening will have a reception for networking and discussion on a more personal level between attendees, MBCPL participants, speakers and guests.

 For more information visit:

-This article was created by Opus Scroll Inc on behalf of the University of Ottawa – Telfer School of Management’s Master of Business in Complex Project Leadership Program.
+This article was created by Opus Scroll Inc on behalf of The University of Ottawa - Telfer School of Management’s Master of Business in Complex Project Leadership Program.